Eshita66/Artifacts_PPD_DSL/ARTIFACT_APPENDIX.md

 * GPU: NVIDIA RTX 4090
 * OS: Windows 11

-The analysis scripts themselves do not require this hardware configuration.
+The analysis scripts used to reproduce the paper's figures, tables, and quantitative results do not require this hardware configuration.
+However, reproducing the full LLM_Privacify pipeline using LM Studio may benefit significantly from GPU acceleration.

 ---